Archive

 Bike Lanes and Motorist Right Turns

-Here’s an interesting article discussing how motorists should legally and safely make right turns in the presence of a bike lane (and no right turn only lane): http://www.mercurynews.com/columns/ci_13669464
+Here’s an interesting article discussing how motorists should legally and safely make right turns in the presence of a bike lane (with no separate right turn only lane): http://www.mercurynews.com/columns/ci_13669464

 A few years ago, Oregon was dealing with conflicting laws – one that required motorists to make right turns from the edge of the roadway, and yet another required them to stay out of bike lanes.
 The police proposed a California-style law which would require motorists to merge into the bike lane before turning.
 That did not gain traction, and so the net result in Oregon is that motorists are required to turn across bike lanes when turning right. http://bikeportland.org/2006/11/29/police-propose-bike-lane-law-change/